3DCP-TUe/DFC.data/docs/system_data/README.md

 |   |   +-- ...
 ```

+System components are described using metadata files that define attributes, dimensions, couplings, I/O interfaces, sensors, and logged data.
+These follow a standardized format, as outlined in the [system components documentation](system_components.md).
+Material components are also described by metadata files; however, their content and sections differ depending on the nature of the component, as explained in the [material components documentation](system_components.md).

-The overall system configuration—including how materials are fed into components and how components are connected—is defined in the system data metadata file.
-This file contains structured sections describing the materials, motion systems, software, system layout, and I/O configuration.
-These sections allow the system setup to be reconstructed and the relationships between materials, components, and signals to be understood.
+The overall system setup—including material flow, component connections, and configuration—is defined in a dedicated system data metadata file.
+This file contains structured sections describing materials, motion systems, software, system layout, and I/O configuration.
+These sections allow the system setup to be fully reconstructed and the relationships between materials, components, and signals to be understood.
 More details can be found in the [system metadata file documentation](metadata_file.md).